ni/nilrt/README.md

     <font color=lightgreen>[NI]</font> builders who are connected to the NI corporate network should specify `-org` in their init script args, to provoke the script into adding the `ni-org.conf` snippet to your bitbake directory.
 External builders *should not* use `--org`.

-5. Build the package or packages that you want for your target.
+5. #### Build package or packagegroups
    For example, to build Python, Ruby, and Apache for x64 targets, run the following commands:

         bitbake python ruby apache2